-Students residing within the Corvallis School District boundary should enroll at the school in their assigned attendance area, which is based on a student's home address or the address of their parents or legal quardian.
+Students residing within the Corvallis School District boundary should enroll at the school in their assigned attendance area, which is based on a student's home address or the address of their parents or legal guardian.

 Franklin K-8 has no geographic enrollment boundary.
-Students may request a transfer from their neighborhood boundary school to enroll at Franklin.
+Students may request a transfer from their neighborhood boundary school to enroll at Franklin during the transfer window.
 Home-to-school student transportation is not provided.

-Garfield and Lincoln Elementary are Dual Language Immersion schools.
+Garfield and Lincoln Elementary are Dual Language Immersion (DLI) schools.
 Students enrolling in a DLI elementary school, at grade 2 or higher, must demonstrate grade level proficiency in Spanish as a prerequisite to enrollment.
-Wildcat and Adams Elementary are the designated partner schools for Garfield and Lincoln for students in grade 2 or higher who do not demonstrate grade-level proficiency in Spanish.
+Letitia Carson and Adams Elementary are the designated partner schools for Garfield and Lincoln for students in grade 2 or higher who do not demonstrate grade-level proficiency in Spanish.
 Board Policy JC